PU5KOD/XLX_Installer/README.md

    sudo ./installer.sh
    ```

 3. **Configuration Prompts**: The installer will request the following information.
-Respond as prompted, pressing "ENTER" to accept defaults where applicable:
+Respond as prompted, or press "ENTER" to accept defaults where applicable:
-   - 3-digit XLX reflector suffix (e.g., 300, US1, BRA).
+   - 3-digit XLX reflector (e.g., 300, US1, BRA);
-   - Dashboard FQDN (e.g., xlx.domain.com).
+   - Dashboard FQDN (e.g., xlx.domain.com);
-   - Sysop email address.
+   - Sysop email address;
-   - Sysop callsign.
+   - Sysop callsign;
-   - Reflector country.
+   - Reflector country;
-   - Local Time Zone. (*) Check important information below!
+   - Local Time Zone; (*) Check important information below!
-   - Comment for the XLX Reflectors list.
+   - Comment for the XLX Reflectors list;
+   - Custom page guide name of the dashboard;
-   - Custom header text for the dashboard webpage.
+   - Custom text on footer of the dashboard;
    - Install Echo Test Server?
-(Y/N).
+(Y/N);
-   - Number of active modules (1–26).
+   - Number of active modules (1–26);
-   - YSF UDP port number (1–65535).
+   - YSF UDP port number (1–65535);
-   - YSF Wires-X frequency (in Hertz, e.g., 433125000).
+   - YSF Wires-X frequency (in Hertz, e.g., 433125000);
    - Enable YSF auto-link?
-(1 = Yes / 0 = No).
+(1 = Yes / 0 = No);
    - Auto-link module (if auto-link is enabled).

    (*)Important information: For Linux systems the **GMT SIGNAL IS INVERTED**, e.g., for UTC -5hs (US EST: New York, Miami, etc.), set GMT+5.
-The logic is reversed, but there's a little trick; just do it this way: From my location, how many hours does it take to reach GMT=0?
+The logic is reversed, but there's a little trick, just do it this way: From my location, how many hours does it take to reach GMT=0?
 This simplifies the logic a bit.

 4. **Completion**: The installation will proceed automatically, and upon completion, the reflector will be operational and ready to accept connections.
 Adjust the firewall as described below to ensure proper functionality.